ydahal1/ydahal1/jokes.md

-Sore throats are a pain in the neck!
+What did the digital clock say to the grandfather clock?
+Look, no hands!

 [
-Fri Apr 11 00:26:57 UTC 2025
+Sat Apr 12 00:26:07 UTC 2025
  ]